Our Story

 Her approach blended classical Hatha yoga with the energetics of Tantra, offering students a practice that was both grounded and expansive.

 Prana Yoga Center began its journey in St. Charles at the Cedar Avenue Business Center—a historic brick building dating back to 1920, filled with character and quiet charm.
-Tucked within this mixed-use space, the original studio was a simple, one-room practice area, sharing hallways and restrooms with neighboring businesses.
+Tucked within this shared space, the original studio was a simple, one-room practice area.

-Natural light filled the room through both windows and a large overhead skylight, highlighting the hardwood floors and beamed ceiling that gave the space its warmth and structure.
+Natural light poured in through the windows and overhead skylight, bringing warmth to the hardwood floors and beamed ceiling.

 It wasn’t expansive or refined—but it held everything that mattered.

-With a small but dedicated community gathering on their mats, this space became the foundation of Prana.
-The roots of connection, authenticity, and steady practice were established here—long before the studio grew into what it is today.
+With a small but dedicated community gathering on their mats, this space became the foundation of Prana—where connection, authenticity, and steady practice began.

 A Move to Downtown Geneva

-As the Prana community grew, the studio moved to 501 State Street, Suite 206 in the heart of downtown Geneva.
+As the Prana community grew, the studio moved to 501 State Street in the heart of downtown Geneva, Illinois.

 This second-floor space marked an important step forward.
-With its central location and a dedicated studio layout—including its own private bathroom—it offered both greater accessibility and a more self-contained experience for students.
+With its central location and a dedicated studio layout—it offered both greater accessibility and a more self-contained experience for students.

-Surrounded by the energy of downtown, Prana continued to grow while staying rooted in what mattered most: a welcoming space for authentic practice and connection.
+Surrounded by the energy of downtown, Prana continued to grow while staying rooted in what mattered most: a welcoming space to practice and connect.

 In August 2010, Prana Yoga Center moved into its current home at 321 Stevens Street in downtown Geneva—a space that allowed the studio to fully expand and evolve.